 - First-generation college students* who identify as first in their family to graduate from college.
 Neither parent nor guardian has completed a college degree.

 - Eligible and intending to enroll for credit at UW Bothell during the Spring 2022 and Autumn 2022 quarters.

 Please reach out with questions, we are happy to help!
-Contact Kara Adams, Director of Community Engagement, at email@example.com.
+Contact Kara Adams, Director of Connected Learning, at email@example.com.

 Ready to Apply?

-The online application asks you to share information about you and your background, and respond to two essay prompts:
+The online application asks you to share information about you and your background, and respond to these four questions: